MR-KHILADI/UK-Population-Analysis/UK Population Analysis.md

 ![png](output_104_0.png)

-##### with respect to change in over 65 ratio between 2013 and 2016, this regions have abnormal changes in the ratio
+##### With respect to change in over 65 ratio between 2013 and 2016, this regions have abnormal changes in the ratio

 ```python
 print(out_geo)